Skip to content

 enabled: true

-socket: /tmp/navigator.sock
+socket: /tmp/navigator-vector.sock

 config: /etc/vector/vector.toml